Single spin Part 3: Single qubit gate optimization using GRAPE#

 2. Define Hamiltonian in the rotating frame of drive#

-Next, we setup the qubit system we want to control.
-We define the Hamiltonian in the rotating frame of drive such that the pulse oscillates slowly to apply GRAPE gradients.
+Next, we set up the qubit system we want to control.
+We define the Hamiltonian in the rotating frame of drive such that the pulse oscillates slowly to apply GRAPE (Khaneja et al., 2005) [1] gradients.

-The Hamiltonain in the rotating frame of the drive is given by -
+The Hamiltonian in the rotating frame of the drive is given by -

 freq = 7.86e9 * 2 * np.pi